Eddie Waring: Decline and retirement

 The split in opinion regarding his contribution to the game, plus illness, led to a decline in Waring's popularity.
 A petition was organised by some hardcore supporters asking the BBC to remove him from commentary as he was perceived to be portraying a poor image of the game and its northern roots.
 The BBC stuck with him as their main commentator, though in the late 1970s they also brought in former Great Britain halfback Alex Murphy to work alongside him.

-Illness affected him over the next few years, and he commentated on his last Challenge Cup Final in 1981.
+Illness affected him over the next few years, and in January 1981, Waring announced that he would be retiring from commentary at the end of the 1980–81 season.
+His last game as commentator was the 1981 Premiership final on 16 May 1981.
 After his retirement, former dual rugby international Ray French became the BBC's chief rugby league commentator.

 Death

 Waring's overall health declined very quickly after his retirement from the commentary box.
-He was diagnosed with dementia and died at High Royds Hospital in Menston, West Yorkshire in 1986.
+He was diagnosed with dementia and was admitted into High Royds Hospital in Menston, West Yorkshire in late 1983.
+He died at the hospital on 28 October 1986.
+His funeral took place at St Giles Church in Bramhope.